learning1234embed/Neuro.ZERO/README.md

 ================================================================================
 CCS headless build complete!
 0 out of 1 projects have errors.
 ```
+*--mode*: Generating a binary for which acceleration mode.
+The examples generates a binary for latent training (--mode=latent).

 When executing the generated latent training binary on the accelerator with CCS, the following log will come.
 It trains a fully-connected network with three layers (2x64x2) as an example.
 The architecture and layer of the network can be changed by editing the variables in the code.
 ```sh